Operating context

 Environment

-The Courts and the National Native Title Tribunal undertake regular reviews of their operating environments, challenges and risks to determine performance goals and operational plans each year.
 The main environmental drivers are government policy and legislative change, technological improvement, and social and economic change.

 Government policy and legislative change

-Government policy and legislative change affects not only the jurisdiction of each court and the Tribunal, but their workloads and operating environment.
-As a result, the Courts and the National Native Title Tribunal need agile and flexible resources and systems to ensure we can respond to change in the fastest and most cost-effective way.
+Government policy and legislative change affects not only the jurisdiction of the Courts and the Native Title Tribunal, but their workloads and operating environments.
+As a result, the Listed Entity needs agile and flexible resources, systems, and people, to ensure it can respond to change in the fastest and most cost-effective way.
+Existing legislative factors that could impact our environment over the period of this plan include:

-• The funding in relation to Hague child abduction matters commences on 1 January 2024 and will allow the Court to make safe and effective alternative dispute resolution opportunities available at an early stage of the process with the aim of diverting families from contested proceedings under the 1980 Convention on the Civil Aspects of International Child Abduction.
+• On 1 January 2024, funding received in the 2023–24 Federal Budget in relation to Hague child abduction matters provided for the FCFCOA (Division 1) to employ mediators and Court Child Experts to provide dispute resolution services for proceedings under the 1980 Convention on the Civil Aspects of International Child Abduction.
+This allows the Court to make safe and effective alternative dispute resolution opportunities available at an early stage of the process with the aim of diverting families from contested proceedings under the 1980 Convention.

 Technological improvement